Mahmoudz/awesome-topics/README.md

 <!-- --------------------------------------------------------------------- -->

 <details>
-    <summary><strong>Relational Database</strong></summary>
+    <summary><strong>Relational Database (RDBMS)</strong></summary>
-    A Relational Database stores data in structured tables with defined relationships between them.
-It uses SQL for querying and managing data.
+    RDBMS is a database management system based on the relational model.
+It organizes data into tables with rows and columns, allowing for efficient data retrieval, management, and storage.
+Key features include data integrity, normalization, and support for SQL queries.
 </details>

 <details>